 - Be ye angry, and sin not: let not the sun go down upon your wrath:

 - Let him that stole steal no more: but rather let him labour, working with his hands the thing which is good, that he may have to give to him that needeth.

 Death is the opposite of life.
-It is not annihilation but isolation – the inability to access necessary resources.
+As life is not simply existence but interaction, so death is not annihilation but isolation – the inability to access necessary resources.

 This I say therefore, and testify in the Lord, that ye henceforth walk not as other Gentiles walk, in the vanity of their mind, Having the understanding darkened, being alienated from the life of God through the ignorance that is in them, because of the blindness of their heart: Who being past feeling have given themselves over unto lasciviousness, to work all uncleanness with greediness.”
 (Ephesians 4:17-19)

 Throughout the ages magicians and scientists practicing traditions like alchemy have been trying to create, maintain, and restart life.
 So far, success has been claimed by transferring DNA into a living cell to create a designer cell, or using stem cells to create an organism.
 However, these methods don’t create life.
 The cell into which the foreign DNA was substituted for the original DNA was already alive.
 Science has been unable to spark life into a cell, let alone an organ or an entire organism, or to maintain life beyond a certain point, because the energizing force, AKA spirit, comes from God, and returns to God at death.